hpcleuven/VscDocumentation/source/globus/using_globus_via_web.rst

 .. note::
    One of the options is related to encryption.
-   Check this option if you need secure transfer.
+   It can have impact on transfer timie, but check this option if you need encrypted data transfer.

 .. note::
    Each panel has a 'refresh' button, represented by a circular arrow.